Michelle Ang: Film

 Ang made her feature film debut in 2004's Futile Attraction.
 Ang had also appeared in a series of low-budget New Zealand short films including Forbidden Fury and Take 3.
 In 2006 she appeared in No.2, directed by Toa Fraser.

 In 2011 Ang portrayed a nerdy Chinese New Zealander in the romantic comedy My Wedding and Other Secrets, her first lead role in a feature.
-It won her the Best Lead Actress in a Feature Film award at the 2011 Aotearoa Film & Television Awards.
+It won her the Best Lead Actress in a Feature Film Award at the 2011 New Zealand Aotearoa Film & Television Awards.

 Her other film credits include Big Mommas: Like Father, Like Son and Triple 9.

-Ang auditioned for the Cho Chang role in Harry Potter and the Goblet of Fire, but in the end the role was given to Katie Leung.
-Prior to her role in The Bad Batch, Ang also had auditioned for a role in Star Wars: The Last Jedi.
+Prior to her role in The Bad Batch, Ang had auditioned for Star Wars: The Last Jedi.
+As a child, she had also auditioned for the Cho Chang role in Harry Potter and the Goblet of Fire.